ABOUT ME

 where art, history and magic intermingles through metal.
 Traditional techniques, stories from the land,

-and ingredients gathered and collected, all coming together shaped by my eyes and
+and ingredients gathered and collected over time, all coming together shaped by my eyes and

 hands.